nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 The Relying Party should specify suitable Attestation Results formats such as {{-ar4si}} or {{-tdx-eat-profile}}.

-The precise Attestation Results format used, if negotiated by Verifier and Relying Party, should reference this profile to acknowledge that the Relying Party and Verifier both support the schema extensions defined in this document.
+The precise Attestation Results format used, if negotiated by Verifier and Relying Party, should reference this profile to acknowledge that the Relying Party and Verifier both support the extensions defined in this document.

 # Security Considerations {#sec-security-considerations}

-TODO Security
+The security of this profile depends on the security considerations of the various normative references.

 # IANA Considerations {#sec-iana-considerations}

 This document uses the IANA CBOR tag registry.
 See {{-iana-cbor}}

-The document requests reservation of the following CBOR tag:
+The following CBOR tag has been assigned:

-- Requested tag: 60010
+- CBOR tag: 60010

 - Data item: array